 In a situation of Intestacy, a married couple or civil partner will automatically inherit from their spouse or partners estate, although this will be limited if the deceased has children.

 A cohabitee will not automatically inherit, unless the property is jointly owned.

 Surprisingly there are some negative considerations to marrying or entering into a civil partnership.
 For example a married couple or civil partner can only nominate one main residence for principal private residence tax exemption if sold.
 Cohabitees each owning a property would not have to do this.

 Charles and Rebecca have achieved their aim of receiving a declaration that the Civil Partnership Act is not compatible with sections of the European Convention on Human Rights.
 It is now up to Parliament to act upon this declaration and take action to rectify the situation.

-If you are a cohabitee unsure of your personal financial situation now is the time to obtain professional impartial advice from an experienced financial planner.
-Contact us now https://www.bluebond.co.uk/directions/.
+If you are a cohabitee unsure of your financial situation looking for professional, impartial advice from an experienced financial planner, contact us now.